Mousamoradi/Ci-SSGAN/README.md

 | race | Optional | Int | Race category (0-2) | 1 |
 | gender | Optional | Int | Gender (0=F, 1=M) | 0 |
 | age | Optional | Float | Age in years | 65.5 |
+**Note:** Demographics (age, race, gender) are optional but may improve prediction accuracy if provided.

 # How to execute the model:
 Users should ensure they have all the necessary libraries and dependencies installed, as specified in the "Requirements".
 Once intalled, the code can be executed in two easy steps: